codacy/docs/docs/repositories/repository-dashboard.md

-# Repository Dashboard overview
+# Repository Dashboard

 Your **Repository Dashboard** offers an overview of the repository and attention points we select for you on relevant items requiring your intervention.

-You can access the Repository Dashboard by selecting a specific repository on the [Organization Dashboard](../organizations/organization-dashboard-overview.md), or by opening a repository on any other page of the platform.
+You can access the Repository Dashboard by selecting a specific repository on the [Organization Dashboard](../organizations/organization-overview.md), or by opening a repository on any other page of the platform.

 On the Repository Dashboard you can find two main sections: the repository view of a specific branch (in white) and the main branch summary view on the right side (in gray).
 Overall, you will find 3 main sections on the branch specific section: